dataswift/open-source-developer-portal/app/guides/transfer-money-between-users/02-create-verified-customer.md

 # Step 2: Create a verified Customer

-First, we’ll create a verified customer for Jane Merchant.
+First, we’ll create a `Verified Customer` for Jane Merchant.

-The following information is required for a verified Customer.
-In this example, we use personal verified customers and we’re adding support for business customers coming soon.
+The following information is required for a `Verified Customer`.
+In this example, we use business verified customers to represent the merchant who will be receiving funds.

 ```raw
 POST https://api-uat.dwolla.com/customers